Tell Ruqeish: History

 The Neo-Assyrian Empire conquered Philistine Gaza in 734 BC, during the Iron Age, and Gaza became a vassal city state.
 Along with Iblakhiyya, Tell Ruqeish is one of two sites in the Gaza Strip to have produced significant remains dating to the Neo-Assyrian period.

-The settlement of Tell Ruqeish was established in the second half of the 8th century BC.
+The Phoenician settlement of Tell Ruqeish was established in the second half of the 8th century BC.
 It was an important trading hub during the rule of the Neo-Assyrian and Achaemenid Empires in the region.
 The archaeologists who investigated the site in the 1980s suggested that its distance from Gaza was evidence that it was administratively independent.
 The cremation burials found at Tell Ruqeish were consistent with Phoenicians funerary customs.
+Archaeologist Eliezer Oren suggested that Tell Ruqish may be the site referred to as "sealed Karum of Egypt" in a late 8th-century BC inscription from Nimrud.
 The fortification wall that formed the boundary of the Iron Age settlement was disused in the Persian period, and Tell Ruqeish was essentially an unfortified settlement at that stage.

 In 1940, 30 graves were found at Tell Ruqeish during work on building a police station.
 Jacob Ory carried out excavations of the cemetery for the British Mandate Department of Antiquities in Palestine.
 The associated settlement was found later.
 Avraham Biran of the Israel Department of Antiquities led excavations at Tell Ruqeish in late 1973, ahead of the development of a road in the area.
 The work investigated two areas about 500 m apart.
 In the northern area found walls and floors that likely formed part of the settlement connected to the cemetery; the remains were dated to the Iron Age and Persian periods.
 The southern area investigated focused on the cemetery identified by Ory.

 Eliezer Oren of the Ben-Gurion University of the Negev led excavations at Tell Ruqeish between 1982 and 1984.
 Further excavations were carried out in 1993 by Ya'aqov Huster of the Israel Antiquities Authority with the involvement of Palestinian archaeologists to record archaeological remains that had been damaged during the process of mining kurkar (lithified sand dunes).
 The work investigated part of the northern wall enclosing the settlement, and found further evidence that the fortification went out of use in the Iron Age.
-A 2025 report by the Centre for Cultural Heritage Preservation noted that the main cause of damage to the site was the presence of internally displaced people.

 Building works, coastal erosion, and erosion of the sand dunes covering the site all present conservation challenges.
 In 2022, the Gaza Maritime Archaeology Project (GAZAMAP) involving researchers based in Gaza and the UK conducted a field survey of Tell Ruqeish, recording new features at the site.
 The fieldwork was led by Ayman Hassouna of the Islamic University of Gaza along with a group of ten students and some divers who examined the submerged remains.
 Tell Ruqeish was affected during the Israeli invasion of the Gaza Strip, though to what extent is uncertain.
+A 2025 report by the Centre for Cultural Heritage Preservation noted that the main cause of damage to the site was the presence of internally displaced people.